-Neither a pineapple nor a lily (it's an Asparagaceae), the bold foliage and frilly blooms of the pineapple lily adds tropical flair to borders, decks, and patios.
-The bulbs of pineapple lilies take a few weeks to get going when the weather warms up, but the broad leaves look handsome while you wait, and some even have a burgundy tint.
-As the flower stalks form, blooms open from the bottom up, and finally develop a little crown of leafy bracts on top, like the feathers on a cap.
+Neither a pineapple nor a lily (the genus Eucomis is a member of the asparagus family), the bold foliage and frilly blooms of the pineapple lily add a tropical flair to borders, decks, and patios.
+The bulbs of pineapple lilies take a few weeks to get going when the weather warms up, but the broad, strap-shape leaves look handsome while you wait, and some even have a burgundy tint.
+As the flower stalks form, the tiny, star-like blooms open in a cylindrical raceme from the bottom up, and finally develop a little crown of leafy bracts on top, like the feathers on a cap.
 These long-lasting blooms make a good cut flower, save for one feature: they have a distinct odor designed to attract pollinating flies.

 |Botanical Name||Eucomis spp.|

 |Sun Exposure||Full, partial|

 Pineapple Lily Care

 Although pineapple lilies look exotic and fussy, they are no more difficult to grow than other summer flowering bulbs like gladiolus.
 Good drainage is central to maintaining healthy pineapple lilies, as they are native to the coarse soils of South Africa.

 Start with large bulbs, which will produce multiple flower stalks on unusual, burgundy-speckled stems.
 When planting in the springtime, bury the bulbs at least 5 inches in the ground to help them overwinter in hardy areas.
 Even in warm weather, it takes a while for the foliage to emerge, so look for leaves after about a month.
 You can pot the bulbs indoors a month before your last frost to shorten the wait.

 Pineapple lilies grow and bloom best in full sun.
 In southern gardens, some afternoon shade may help to prevent foliage from browning due to strong sunlight.